-Dr. Heide Hackmann is the CEO of the International Science Council, having previously been the Executive Director of the International Council for Science (ICSU) since March 2015.
+Dr Hackmann was the inaugural CEO of the International Science Council from 2018 to 2022, having previously been the Executive Director of the International Council for Science (ICSU) since March 2015.

 Before joining ICSU, Heide served eight years as Executive Director of the International Social Science Council (ISSC).